 Who needs it?

 Many different types of businesses can benefit from key person insurance, but small businesses may be more vulnerable to the affects of losing a key staff member.
-This type of insurance is often overlooked by small businesses, despite the fact they are more likely to have one or two significantly important people who the business relies on to succeed.
+This type of insurance is often overlooked by small businesses, despite the fact that they are more likely to have one or two significantly important people that the business relies on to succeed.

 Key people inside a business might include:

 - The founder.
 Can be one or more people, this is the team or the person who created the business from the ground up.

 - Office manager.
 This person is usually crucial in the day-to-day running of the business operations.

 - Technology expert.
 If you rely on a website or app to generate profit for your business, without your developer your business could lose its main route to profitability.

 - Top salesperson.
 Even if you have multiple sales people, if there’s one person the business relies on in particular to bring in business and keep clients happy, this person is key to the profits of the business.

 This is often asked by businesses, but the answer relies on principles outlined by chancellor Sir John Anderson in 1944, more than 70 years ago.

 The simple answer is that, if the sole relationship between the business and the key person insured under the policy is that of employer and employee, then the staff member should be able to deduct keyman insurance premiums.
 That said, each case will be different, so seek the advice of an accountant, the HMRC or an independent tax adviser if you’re not sure.